Natalie Portman’s Black Swan ballerina body-double calls out the lies (update)

 celebitchy/Photos courtesy of WENN.

-Source URL: http://some-prince.blogspot.com/2011/03/natalie-portmans-black-swan-ballerina.html
+Source URL: https://some-prince.blogspot.com/2011/03/natalie-portmans-black-swan-ballerina.html

 Visit Hollywood Celebrity Gallery for Daily Updated Hairstyles Collection